ec-europa/europa-component-library/docs/conventions/component.md

 ### Specific case: editor preset

-If the component alters a default html tag display (like links, blockquotes, ...), it should also provide css rules for editing.
+If the component alters an element corresponding to a standard HTML tag (like links alters <a\>, blockquotes alters <blockquote\>, ...), it should also provide CSS rules for editing.

 **Please note that this is a specific case, most components don't have to create editor rules**

-To add editor rules, there should be some extra rules (prefixed by `.ecl-editor`), which override default html tag.
+To add editor rules, there should be some extra rules (prefixed by `.ecl-editor`), which override default HTML tag.
 This rules should be put in a mixin called `ecl-editor-{component name}`, in a separated file called `{component name}--editor.scss`.

 Example: